viperleed/viperleed/doc/content/hardware/erleed_modifications.rst

 To directly access the filament, we can conveniently place the new pin right next to the high-voltage diodes next to the filament port.
 The exact location is shown in :numref:`fig_pin_location_zoomed_out` and :numref:`fig_pin_location_zoomed_in`.

-Using a long needle, form two hooks with "feet" of the beam HV pin made in the last step.
+Using a long needle, form two hooks with the remaining wires of the resistors used to make the beam HV pin in step :ref:`section_beam_hv_pin`.
 The hooks should tightly loop around the connections of the diodes to the circuit board.
 Once securely placed, solder both wires to the side of the diodes, while being careful not to heat the diodes directly.